XpiritBV/CodeToCloud-Workshop/Challenges/Module1-ImprovingDeveloperFlow/Step-By-Step/DEVWF-T003-SBS.md

 Now that you have created 3 Docker images for your application, it is time to run the application.

 1. Make sure you remove all running images to avoid conflict with ports in use.
 When you run `docker ps -a` you see all containers that are running or are stopped.
-Remove all containers (with exception of `cloudenvimage` (in case this is shown), which contains you GitHub Codespace).
+Remove all containers (with exception of `cloudenvimage` (in case this is shown), which contains your GitHub Codespace).

     ```bash
     docker rm -f <containername or id>